HPCBio/BW_VariantCalling/README.md

   \#\# Read group information for the samples: namely, the Library, Platform technology, and sequencing center name.
 It should be noted that the sample ID, platform unit (PU) and sample name (SM) are set by default to be the same sample name found in the sampleinformation file specified

-  SAMPLELB=synthetic
+  SAMPLELB=&lt;name of the library&gt;

-  SAMPLEPL=&lt;can be either ILLUMINA, SOLID, LS454, HELICOS and PACBIO&gt;
+  SAMPLEPL=&lt;should be either ILLUMINA, SOLID, LS454, HELICOS or PACBIO&gt;

-  SAMPLECN=synthetic
+  SAMPLECN=&lt;name of the sequencing center generating the reads&gt;

   \#\# The tools to be used in this run of the pipeline (where a selection can be made)